 about the paint the world project

 The Paint the World Project is a Chicago nonprofit program created to serve the youth of various communities through Performance Arts.
-As affiliated with it's parent organization, Mainstream Living NFP, a 501(c)(3) NPO, its primary mission is mentorship through creative counseling and expression.
+As a nonprofit organization, its primary mission is mentorship through creative counseling and expression.
 Its goal is to foster healthy and nurturing relationships with pre-teens and young adults in need of guidance and support.
 Using the arts, The Paint the World Project offers a safe space for the youth to use creative expression as a means of attaining a greater sense of identity and social awareness.

 WHy the arts?